1889 – 1920 Modernizing America Modern Womanhood

 2. To what extent was life in this era a break from tradition?
 To what extent was it a reinforcement of traditional norms and values?

 3. How did some women break from tradition and pursue a life not solely defined by marriage and motherhood?
+What role did the arts and creative industries play in this pursuit?

 4. How did World War I change the roles available to women in society, and what was the lasting impact of these changes?